stcorp/procsim/README.md

 ```
 This scenario sets the mission_phase to "Tomographic" for all output products, and the swath and operational mode of the AC_RAW__0A product to "AC".

+### Generator specific parameters
+Some generators have specific parameters, such as ```enable_slicing``` for the RAWSxxx_10 geenrator.
+These parameters can be placed on either the scenario level or in a specific output section, as with the metadata parameters.

 A list with all supported parameters for a specific output type can be retrieved using `procsim -i [product_type]`.

 Example: